 breaks words into syllables and uses their knowledge of consonants and vowel sounds to recognise and blend them verbally.

-recognises patterns in spoken words and uses knowledge of existing words to segment and blend new words.
+recognises patterns in spoken words and uses knowledge of existing words to Segment

 uses knowledge of patterns and sounds to decipher words found in subject/topic specific content.